Resolving the BODY_SIZE_LIMIT for File Uploads on AWS Amplify Hosting with SvelteKit SSR

 BODY_SIZE_LIMIT=52428800 # 50MB

-2. Checking Environment Variables
+2. Checking environment variables

-3. Understanding SvelteKit’s Env Variable System
+3. Understanding SvelteKit’s environment variable system

 SvelteKit handles environment variables as follows:

-4. Internal Implementation of amplify-adapter
+4. Internal implementation of amplify-adapter

 const body_size_limit = parseInt(env('BODY_SIZE_LIMIT', '524288'));